‘There’s literally blood everywhere’: Virginia students find school halls covered in blood - NewsBreak

 Pappas was arrested and given medical treatment, before being transferred to a local hospital where he was treated for non-life-threatening injuries.
 He was cited for trespassing on school property and destruction of property.

-However, the concern from parents is that by Monday morning, the school was still in a hazardous condition.Virginia State Trooper-Pilot temporarily blinded with laser pointer during statewide manhunt
+However, the concern from parents is that by Monday morning, the school was still in a hazardous condition.ALSO ON WJBF: Incident on Jefferson Davis Highway leaves one motorist with gunshot wound

 “Children have been traumatized,” said a Richmond mother, whose daughter goes to Community High.
 “They said it smelled really bad because it had been there for two days.”